Do electric cars lose charge when parked?

 The reason behind this minimal loss of charge often referred to as “vampire drain“, lies in the nature of lithium-ion batteries used in electric cars.
 While these electric car batteries efficiently preserve power, they still experience a slight battery drain over time.

-In this article, we dive deeper into why an EV loses charge when parked.
-Additionally, we offer tips and tricks on preserving your battery health when leaving your electric car parked for a long periods of time.
+In this article, we explore why an EV loses charge when parked and offer tips and tricks for preserving battery health when leaving it parked for a long period of time.

 Why do electric cars lose charge when parked?